DanWahlin/Angular-JumpStart/README.md

 1. Run `npm install` to install app dependencies

-1. Run `ng build angular-jumpstart --watch` to build and bundle the code
+1. Run `ng build angular-jumpstart` to build and bundle the code.
+If you'd like to build and watch the code (in case you plan to make changes) run `ng build angular-jumpstart --watch` instead.

-1. Run `npm start` in a separate terminal window to launch the web and RESTful API server
+1. Run `npm start` in a separate terminal window to launch the web and RESTful API server.
+This will server the APIs and the Angular app.

 1. Go to http://localhost:8080 in your browser